wp-plugins/coolclock/readme.txt

 First of all, you can pick a preset skin.
 There are 21 skins made by other users and one Minimal skin that only shows the clock arms, that can be useful for placing over a custom background image.
 Then there are:

-- Custom skin parameters - see question below
+- Custom skin parameters - see question below;
-- Radius - changes the clock size
+- Radius - changes the clock size;
-- Hide second hand
+- Hide second hand;
-- Show digital time
+- Show digital time;
-- GMT Offset - use this if you want one or more clocks to show the time for other timezones.
+- GMT Offset - use this if you want one or more clocks to show the time for other timezones;
+- Scale - Linear is our standard clock scale, the other two show a logarithmic time scale.

 Then there are extra options availabe in the [CoolClock - Pro extension](http://status301.net/wordpress-plugins/coolclock-pro/) which allow for more customisation: